My Son John: Reception

 Other critics underscored the cultural attitudes behind the film's politics.
 In the New York Herald Tribune, Ogden Reid, later a congressman, wrote: "McCarey's picture of how America ought to be is so frightening, so speciously argued, so full of warnings against an intelligent solution to the problem that it boomerangs upon its own cause."
 The New Yorker wrote that the film advised the public to "cut out thinking, obey their superiors blindly, regard all political suspects as guilty without trial, revel in joy through strength, and pay more attention to football."
+Alton Cook of the New York World-Telegram wrote that Dan Jefferson "would have most of the population endlessly undergoing loyalty tests" and that his "slogans ... have a strong flavor of fascism."

-Others have appreciated that the film locates the ideological conflict within a complex set of family relations, with father and son competing for the same woman's affection, but noted that John is not just intellectual, but "an unathletic, sexually ambiguous intellectual," both "sullen" and "slick."
-Others have interpreted John's character as homosexual.
+Some critics appreciated that the film located the ideological conflict within a complex set of family relations, with father and son competing for the same woman's affection, while noting how John is not just an intellectual, but "an unathletic, sexually ambiguous intellectual", both "sullen" and "slick".
+Others interpreted John's character as having homosexual traits, and seeing the film as part of the "Red Scare sensibility" which linked distrust of intellectuals with fear of homosexuality.

-In response to negative reviews from the New York critics, the Catholic Press Institute unanimously endorsed a resolution praising the film and Senator Karl Mundt entered a statement into the Congressional Record calling it "undoubtedly the greatest and most stirring pro-American motion picture of the last decade. ...
+In response to the negative reviews from New York critics, McCarey told Motion Picture magazine that he felt mistreated and hurt.
+Conservatives in the U.S. rallied to McCarey's defense.
+The Catholic Press Institute unanimously endorsed a resolution praising the film; Senator Karl Mundt entered a statement into the Congressional Record calling it "undoubtedly the greatest and most stirring pro-American motion picture of the last decade. ...
 It should be seen by the people of every American home."
-McCarey told the magazine Motion Picture that he felt mistreated and hurt.
+Hearst newspaper columnist George Sokolsky wrote that he saw My Son John twice, and "I could not restrain my tears on both occasions."

 A month after the film opened, the Catholic Press Association awarded McCarey its 1952 Literary Prize for "exemplification of Christian, Catholic principles," citing his work on My Son John and other films.